Housing Density Realities

-A recent Independent article said I’d been “waging a lonely battle against increased housing densities for the past 10 years,” which is quite an ironic statement since I suggested in September 2010 that that an experiment be made by increasing density for rental units in a limited area of the city, an experiment that became the AUD (Average Unit-size Density) Incentive Program.
+A recent Independent article said I’d been “waging a lonely battle against increased housing densities for the past 10 years.”
+That is quite an ironic statement since I suggested in September 2010 that that an experiment be made by increasing density for rental units in a limited area of the city, an experiment that became the AUD (Average Unit-size Density) Incentive Program.
 The first project completed was The Marc.
 It had no affordability requirements, and its new Santa Barbara residents generated the need for even more lower-cost housing.

 Five years before, in 2005, the city began preparation for a General Plan Update (GPU), a plan that lays out how the city would develop over the next 20 years.
 Some strongly believed that if densities were increased in central areas, it would be possible for developers to build market-rate affordable housing.
 Others strongly believed that the city didn’t have the resources for higher densities and that no changes should be made.
 (The environmental impact report for the GPU said that leaving densities as they were would be the environmentally preferable alternative.)